daramaneckaa/daramaneckaa/README.md

 2	macOS Sequoia 15.5 (24F74)			|
 3	User is successfully registered on the website|

-**Step to reproduse**
+**Step to reproduce**
 |Step Details|Expected Results| Pass/Failed |
 |-------------|------------|---------|
-1	Go to the "Login" section	|	A profile is opened with a field for entering a phone number|	Pass 2	Click "Sign in by Email"|	The ""Number"" field is changed to the "Email" field |Pass 3	Enter mail | The entered is displayed in the "Mail" field| Pass 4	Click "Next" |	A code is sented to the appropriate mail	|Pass 5	Enter the correct code | The user is abled to log in to your account	|	Pass
+1	Go to the "Login" section	|	A profile is opened with a field for entering a phone number|	Pass 2	Click "Sign in by Email"|	The "Number" field is changed to the "Email" field |Pass 3	Enter mail | The entered is displayed in the "Mail" field| Pass 4	Click "Next" |	A code is sent to the appropriate email	|Pass 5	Enter the correct code | The user is able to log in to your account	|	Pass

 ---